English

 What do the two Irishmen encourage Douglass to do?
 Why does he not trust them?

-Douglass helped two Irishmen and when they learned about him being a slave, they advised him to run away.
-However, Douglass thought that it is very unusual for white men to help black people.
-So, they were maybe tricking him to get the reward from the owner for capturing a slave by tacking him.
-Therefore, he did not trust them but the idea of freedom stuck to his mind.
+Douglass helped two Irishmen, and when they learned about him being a slave, they advised him to run away.
+However, Douglass thought that it was very unusual for white men to help black people.
+So, they were maybe tricking him into getting the reward from the owner for capturing a slave by taking him.
+Therefore, he did not trust them, but the idea of freedom stuck in his mind.

 How does Douglass learn to write?